In Divorce and Paternity Cases, If Mediation Fails, The Family Court Trial Judge Decides

 If Mediation Fails, A Trial Follows

 Despite the best efforts of mediators and attorneys to settle their divorce or paternity cases, divorce and paternity trials are sometimes necessary.
-Whether the differences are a result of stubbornness, or the disputes are by nature, intractable, every litigant has the right to proceed to a trial if they cannot agree on a mediated settlement.
-This is not a comprehensive review of the trial process, but her are some helpful insights for the family law client who is facing a trial:
+Whether the differences between the litigants are the result of stubbornness or the disputes are, by nature, intractable, every litigant has the right to proceed to a trial if they cannot agree on a mediated settlement.
+This is not a comprehensive review of the trial process, but these are some helpful insights for the family law client who is facing a divorce or paternity trial.

-Only The Judge Makes The Final Ruling In a Family Law Trial
+Only The Judge Makes The Final Ruling In a Divorce or Paternity Trial

-Unlike other civil and criminal trials, which mostly feature juries, family law trials exclusively rely on judges to make the final rulings.
+Unlike other civil and criminal trials, which mostly feature juries, family court trials exclusively rely on judges to make the final rulings.
 When you are preparing for trial with your family law attorney, you should ask him or her about your judge’s tendencies and inclinations.
 Of course, having an attorney experienced in divorce trials is very helpful.

 Much of statutory family law, particularly parenting issues, require subjective interpretation.
 And judges, like all of us, have personal beliefs and perspectives that they apply to their cases.
-Knowing these will help you immensely in your trial preparation.
+A family lawyer that knows these will help you immensely in your trial preparation.

 Keep Your Trial Testimony To The Essential Facts

 Clients of attorneys in a divorce should realize that judges strictly adhere to their schedules.
 Cluttering their judge's time with superfluous evidence or testimony increases the risk of a continuation of the trial, so stick to the relevant facts.
 Before the trial, I explain to my clients the essential facts that we are trying to establish, and the testimony and evidence we will use towards those ends.
 Anything else just distracts from the goals that you are trying to achieve.